 The latter half of the film is doubly disappointing not just from the perspective of its conceptual failure but also in its lack of any subsequent dramatic impetus.
 There is the odd distinctive image – like the smashing of a storefront window just to steal a single chocolate from a heaped pile – but there is no real dramatic drive to the film.
 It seems to travel around in big lazy circles without any clear idea of where it should go and does not reach an ending so much as come to an inconclusive halt.
 The kids all play well and Lucy Dubinchik has an appropriately ethereal otherworldly beauty as Clara.

-Co-director Ari Folman later had a festival hit with Waltz With Bashir (2008), an animated film based on his experiences in the Israeli Army, followed by the conceptually challenging part animated, part live-action science-fiction film The Congress (2013).
+Co-director Ari Folman later had a festival hit with Waltz With Bashir (2008), an animated film based on his experiences in the Israeli Army, followed by the conceptually challenging part animated, part live-action science-fiction film The Congress (2013) and the animated Where is Anne Frank (2021) where Anne Frank’s imaginary companion comes to life in the present-day.